 Our flagship programme with Jonathan Hill and Andrea Byrne goes out at 6pm every weekday on ITV with all the latest news, weather, sport and information from across the country.
-The programme was voted News Programme of the Year in the ITV Regions & Nations Awards 2012 and also won a gold in the Live Presentation category.

 Meanwhile, our 24-hour news site is packed with broadcast quality video and aims to bring real-time rolling news to the public in a slick and efficient digital product.
 Optimised for use on mobiles and tablets, the service gives people a great new way to follow breaking news.

 Our authoritative team of specialist correspondents and reporters tell the big stories of the day, informed by arresting images and trusted analysis - on screen and online.

 We work closely with colleagues across ITV News – ITN, Daybreak and the regional newsrooms in England – as part of an integrated and collaborative service.